decentraland/sdk7-utils/README.md

 Just like tweens, paths can be stopped: use `utils.paths.stopPath` for that purpose.
 Again, like tweens, path starting functions accept optional `onFinishCallback` argument which is executed after a path finishes or is explicitly stopped.

-Straight paths also accept optional `onPointReachedCallback` argument which is executed when a path reaches one of its milestones (`points`).
+Paths also accept optional `onPointReachedCallback` argument which is executed when a path reaches one of its milestones (`points`).

 The following example logs a messages when the box finishes each segment of the path, and another when the entire path is done.